-- Security is Taken Care: Since everyone is using WordPress, the server can be equipped with security features specifically for WordPress Sites.
+- Security is Taken Care: Since everyone uses WordPress, the server can be equipped with security features specifically for WordPress Sites.

-- Automatic Updates: Whenever WordPress releases new updates, the updates will be performed by hosting company.
+- Automatic Updates: Whenever WordPress releases new updates, the updates will be performed by the hosting company.

 - SSL Encryption: Most of them comes with SSL Encryption services

-- Controlled Environment: Some of the plugins which you are familiar with might not be available due to the fact of slowing down the server.
-It is not a bad thing though! 🙂
+- Controlled Environment: Some of the plugins you are familiar with might not be available due to slowing down the server.
+It is not a bad thing, though! 🙂

 - Only For WordPress: You can’t host other than WordPress sites in this hosting.
 It might be a hassle for people that have multiple websites.